 - holiday beverages, such as eggnog and spiced hot chocolate

-People all over the world have used nutmeg in cooking, and it has also played a role in traditional remedies.
-In Asia, it has served as a traditional medicine for treating stomach cramps, diarrhea, and rheumatism.
+People all over the world have used nutmeg in cooking, and it has also played a role in

 They have, however, noted that nutmeg intoxication can cause serious symptoms and side effects.
 The more serious symptoms usually occur after a person has consumed a larger amount of nutmeg or combined it with other harmful substances.